RyanChris95/DataAnalysisProjects/README.md

 ## Project: Flight Delays Analysis

 **File:** `Flight_Delays.ipynb`
 This Jupyter Notebook contains my Python code for cleaning a dataset of flight delays sourced from Kaggle.
-The code processes the raw data and generates a new CSV file for visualization.
+The code processes the raw data to determine high correlations, generates a graph of the highest correlation, and creates a new CSV file for visualization.

 **Dataset Source:** [Kaggle - Flight Delays](https://www.kaggle.com/datasets/mahoora00135/flights)